GonnyTech/GonnyTech/README.md

 ### 🎯 20 year-old Full Stack Developer Student & Tech Enthusiast

+**💻 Featured Project:** Currently working on a public fork of the Waterfox browser to create a customized browsing experience.

 I am currently enrolled in the parauniversity course for **Full Stack Developer** at [ITS "Tech Talent Factory"](https://www.itstechtalentfactory.it/), a path that combines my passion for programming with practical experience.
 I have a science-based academic background, having attended the first year of Computer Science at the University of Milano-Bicocca after graduating from the "Elio Vittorini" Scientific High School.

+---

 ### 🛠️ Technical Skills